 For iPhones not running Intel cellular radio chips, you can still dig through the Field Test menu to get an idea of what your reception is like, but none of it is very accurate.
 For instance, some people say you can use "Measured RSRP" to calculate your actual reception, but it's completely inaccurate in my experience.
 The "Measured RSSI" number may also be noteworthy since it stands for "received signal strength indicator," but again, in my experience, this is nowhere near accurate.

 Maybe one day the Field Test tool will be just as useful as it was on iOS 10 and under.
-It looked like it was getting worse starting in iOS 11, but iOS 14 gave it a much-needed facelift.
-Still, a facelift doesn't necessarily equal more functionality.
+It looked like it was getting worse starting in iOS 11, but iOS 14 and iOS 15 gave it a much-needed facelift.
+You can even bookmark your favorite data points in iOS 15 for easy reference.

 Any apps that could read this data before iOS 11 can't function anymore (at least, none that I've found), so if you were hoping for a quick way to see your reception in dBm using a third-party app, you'll be sorely disappointed.